Grand Canyon Skywalk Experience

-This Grand Canyon Airplane tour takes passengers from Las Vegas to the West Rim, home of the Hualapai Native American Tribe.
+This Grand Canyon Airplane tour takes passengers from Las Vegas to the Grand Canyon Skywalk located on the lands of the Hualapai Native American Tribe.
 This 35-minute flight to the Grand Canyon includes incredible aerial views of Lake Mead, Hoover Dam, and the Colorado River.

 The tall bluff at Guano Point offers incredible 360-degree views of the canyon walls, perfect for capturing a variety of photos.
 Guests can also purchase a meal at their convenience during their visit at the Grand Canyon.
 Return to your airplane for an equally scenic flight back to Las Vegas, where you will be transported back to your hotel.

 *Note: Cameras are not allowed on the Skywalk